Therapy for people

 People come to me for all kinds of reasons.
 Some arrive with a specific problem they want help with.
 Others come feeling more curious about themselves than anything in particular.
 Grief is something I work with across all ages and all kinds of loss.
 Either way, I'm interested in working together toward something that lasts.

 Your 20s and 30s come with real pressure.
 Building a career, figuring out relationships, reckoning with who you actually are versus who you were raised to be.
-I work with men and women navigating this period honestly.
+I work with people navigating this period honestly.
 A lot of my clients are thoughtful people who've gotten very good at functioning on the outside but haven't had much space to look at what's underneath.
 That's what we do here.

 I offer personal therapy for providers, especially those earlier in their careers.
 I think of this a bit like tuning an instrument: the quality of what you bring into the room with your clients is shaped, in part, by how well you know yourself.
 Therapists and psychiatrists are people too, and I don't treat you any differently in here.
 But I do offer something specific: a chance to step fully out of the helper role and just be the one being seen.
 Early career and training providers may be eligible for a reduced fee.